phpbook-sources/database/README.md

 ### About Database

-- A lightweight DATABASE PHP library available for DOCTRINE.
+- A lightweight DATABASE PHP extension for DOCTRINE.

 ### Composer Install